A Gentle Seasonal Reset for Hot, Humid Days

 In Closing

-This guidance draws on the living traditions of Ayurveda and Jyotish — the seasonal teaching of the Ashtanga Hridayam and Charaka Samhita, carried forward by teachers such as Svoboda, Lad, Frawley, and Pole.
-It is offered as gentle lifestyle and seasonal support, not as a substitute for qualified medical advice, diagnosis, or treatment.
-Please speak with a healthcare professional before changing your diet or beginning anything new — particularly if you are pregnant, nursing, taking medication, or managing a health condition.
-Honouring the body means working with your healthcare team, not around them.
+This guidance draws on Ayurveda and the seasonal teaching of texts like the Ashtanga Hridayam and Charaka Samhita, carried forward by teachers such as Svoboda, Lad, and Frawley.
+It is offered as gentle lifestyle and seasonal support — not as a substitute for medical advice, diagnosis, or treatment.
+Please speak with a healthcare professional before changing your diet or starting anything new, especially if you are pregnant, nursing, taking medication, or managing a health condition.
+Honouring the body means working alongside your healthcare team, not around them.